 Only the recommendations of each policy resolution will be debated during the policy plenary session of the OCC AGM.
 The background sections of the policy resolution will not be considered for discussion.

-The deadline to re-introduce and submit a sunsetting policy resolutions will be February 9, 2019.
+The deadline to re-introduce and submit a sunsetting policy resolutions will be provided in 2022.

 Proxy votes can be submitted to the OCC so that we can assign a delegate who may not already have a vote.
 Alternatively, you can choose to assign the proxy yourself as long as your preferred chamber/board is attending the OCC AGM & Convention.
 Within the next few weeks, we will be providing a form to be completed if your chamber/board will not be attending the AGM and would like to assign a proxy vote.
-The deadline to submit your proxy vote is Thursday, April 25, 2019.
+The deadline to submit your proxy vote will be provided.

-If you have any questions about the policy resolution process, please contact Ashley Challinor, Vice President of Policy.
+If you have any questions about the policy resolution process, please contact Claudia Dessanti, Manager of Policy.